tryptech/obs-zoom-and-follow/README.md

 Install
 -------
 - Install Python 3 (3.6.8 for Windows, that's what OBS works with)
-- [Install PyWinCtl](https://github.com/Kalmat/PyWinCtl#install) (Make sure it is the latest version)
+- Install [PyWinCtl](https://github.com/Kalmat/PyWinCtl#install)  under the correct version of Python
 - Add `zoom_and_follow_mouse.py` as an OBS script
-- Add the Python folder in the "Scripts Windows" > "Python Settings" tab
+- Add the Python folder in the "Scripts" window > "Python Settings" tab

 How to Use
 ----------